Last Updated: November 2025

 WeChat Pay is more widely accepted than Alipay, but both are generally accepted everywhere.
 One notable exception is on public buses, including in Beijing, which accept WeChat Pay and cash, but not Alipay.

 Previously, it was difficult for tourists to access mobile payment, as it required a Chinese bank account.
-Luckily for you, as of July 2023, Alipay now allows you to pay with international bank cards!
+Luckily for you, this has been made much easier in the last few years.
+Alipay now allows you to pay with international bank cards!

-During my China trip in August 2023, I tested out Alipay in a variety of situations.
-I used both my Starling bank card (MasterCard) and Halifax Clarity credit card (MasterCard).
-I am happy to report that it works and I was able pay like a local in China.
+I have tested out Alipay in a variety of situations in China.
+I used both a Starling bank debit card (MasterCard) and Halifax Clarity credit card (MasterCard).
+I am happy to report that it worked fine and I was able pay like a local in China.
 Success!

 Update: Since December 2023, WeChat Pay now also allows payment with a linked foreign bank card!
 I was able to use WeChat Pay for shops, restaurants and street stalls.
 WeChat Pay also allowed me to book and pay for entrance tickets online, including for the Forbidden City.
 This is a game-changer, as many popular attractions only allow online booking through their WeChat mini programs.

 Although WeChat Pay now works for international travellers, I still recommend using Alipay as your main payment method in China, as it’s more international user-friendly.
-It’s a good idea to have both payment options set up in case one doesn’t work, however.
+WeChat pay will occasionally reject international bank cards for a particular transaction for seemingly no reason.
+It’s a good idea to have both payment options set up in case one doesn’t work.

 Check out my guide on essential apps you need for travelling in China.